Mongolia

 Special Application Instructions

-To comply with Government of Mongolia regulations regarding assignments in the Mongolian school system, those selected as finalists must disclose any applicable medical conditions listed in the Fulbright Participant Medical History and Medical Examination form provided by IIE.
-Strict adherence to these regulations is mandatory, and your grant is contingent on the ability to secure a placement in Mongolia.
-Any attempts to omit or falsify information are grounds for immediate revocation/termination of their grant.
+To comply with Government of Mongolia regulations regarding assignments in the Mongolian school system, those selected as finalists must disclose any applicable medical conditions listed in the Fulbright Participant Medical History and Medical Examination form provided by the Institute of International Education (IIE).
+Strict adherence to these regulations is mandatory, and the participant’s grant is contingent upon the ability to secure a placement in Mongolia.
+Any attempts to omit or falsify information are grounds for immediate revocation/termination of the grant.

-Candidates who are recommended for final review may be contacted for a 15-30 minute interview by the embassy via phone or Zoom.
+Candidates who are recommended for final review may be contacted for a 15-30 minute interview by the embassy, typically via phone or Zoom.

-Applicants should demonstrate a clear interest in Mongolia and learning Mongolian.
+Applicants should demonstrate a clear interest in Mongolia and learning about the country’s culture, including the Mongolian language.
 The in-country orientation will include a Mongolian language component, but some level of self-study is encouraged prior to arrival.
-After the orientation, no in-country Mongolian language classes will be provided as part of the program, but ETAs have reported that seeking out lessons proved useful in daily life.
+After the orientation, no in-country Mongolian language classes will be provided as part of the program, but ETAs have reported that continuing lessons and practice on their own has proved useful in daily life.

 Placement Type

-Most ETAs are placed at universities, institutes, or vocational training colleges in the three major cities of Mongolia: Ulaanbaatar (capital), Erdenet, and Darkhan.
-In some cases, ETAs may be placed outside the major cities depending on a needs-determined basis.
+Most ETAs are placed at universities, institutes, or vocational training colleges in one of the three major cities of Mongolia: Ulaanbaatar (the capital), Erdenet, and Darkhan.
+In some cases, ETAs may be placed outside these major cities depending on a needs-determined basis.

-Applicants interested in a placement outside these cities should note it in the Statement of Grant Purpose of their application.
-Placement decisions are made based on a number of factors, including the level of need for English-speaking instruction in a particular school relative to other schools in the city.
+Applicants interested in a placement outside of these cities should note their preference in the application’s Statement of Grant Purpose.
+Placement decisions are made based on several factors, including the level of need for English-speaking instruction in a particular school relative to other schools in the city.
 However, individuals should not apply for or accept this award unless they are willing to teaching in a placement that may differ from their preferences.

 Mongolia is known for its natural beauty and breathtaking vistas on the open steppe.
 ETAs assigned to Ulaanbaatar often make it a point to travel outside of the city and enjoy Mongolia’s countryside.
 Famed for its nomadic traditions, Mongolia is also undergoing rapid modernization.

-Ulaanbaatar is a burgeoning metropolis with a population over 1.6 million, but severe air pollution is a health risk in the winter months.
-The second and third biggest cities, Erdenet and Darkhan, also have air pollution issues in the colder months.
-Interested candidates who have experienced respiratory conditions, including during childhood, should understand that Mongolia is considered one of the worst countries in the world for air pollution, and the air quality drops significantly during winter and persists for months.
+Ulaanbaatar is a burgeoning metropolis with a population over 1.6 million, but severe air pollution is a health risk, especially during the winter months.
+The country’s second and third most populous cities, Erdenet and Darkhan, also have air pollution issues during the colder months.
+Interested candidates who have experienced respiratory conditions, including during childhood, should understand that Mongolia is considered one of the worst countries in the world for air pollution, especially in Ulaanbaatar, and the air quality drops significantly during winter and the high pollution levels persist for months.
 Even as smog pollution eases, there are also regular dust clouds and storms.
 Candidates should consult with their physicians and learn about air pollution levels in Mongolia before committing to apply to this program.

-ETAs are expected to conduct approximately 20 hours of classroom teaching, 8-10 hours of class preparation time, and 6-8 hours of extracurricular English language-related cross-cultural student activities at their host institutions per week.
-ETAs focus on capacity-building through co-planning and co-teaching.
+Each work week, ETAs are expected to conduct approximately 20 hours of classroom teaching, 8-10 hours of class preparation time, and 6-8 hours of extracurricular English language-related cross-cultural student activities at their host institutions.
+ETAs contribute toward capacity-building through co-planning and co-teaching.

 Placement Locations